 When used with a round diamond, this particular orientation creates an illusion which makes the diamond appear larger than it is.
 For people who want to “cheat” with a bigger looking solitaire diamond ring, consider setting the center stone in this manner.
-However, do keep in mind that a kite mounting will make it harder for a wedding band to sit flush next to it.
+On this note, do keep in mind that a kite mounting will make it harder for a wedding band to sit flushed next to it.

-The kite mounting on left offers the benefits of a larger looking stone.
+The kite mounting on the left offers the benefit of a larger looking stone.